hammaadworks/MohammedHMateen/dreams_and_plans.md

 ala rasoolullah (saw) allahu akbar!**

-**YA RABB, let me never forget my 'Why', my dream, fully funded by You and You alone. just for one purpose: To please You, YA RABB, by Your Mercy, Love and Grace!**
+**YA RABB, let me never forget my 'Why', my dream, fully funded by You and You alone, just for one purpose: To please You, YA RABB, by Your Mercy, Love and Grace!**

 * To earn in this world only to spend in Your cause.
 * To establish businesses of halaal provisions as opportunities to feed the